helpscout/brigade/README.md

 2. An object with a `component` key, an optional `data` key, and an optional `selector` key.

-The `component` should be a valid React component and may contain props which will be preserved unless they are overridden.
+The `component` should be a valid `React component`.
+It may include props which will be preserved unless they are overridden by the `data`/`selector`.

 The `data` should be set of key-value pairs.
-By default, the data is spread as props to the component and it will be merged with the component props.
+By default, the data is spread as props to the `component` and it will be merged with the `component` props.

-You may include Backbone models in the data.
+You may include Backbone models in the `data`.
 This is what makes it interesting.
 `.toJSON()` is called on Backbone models before passing them as props.
 Also, the Backbone models are subscribed to for changes and on change, they will update the store, resulting in the component receiving new props.
 In this way,